Rouden/VersioningUtils/README.md

         * git command is available or [GitHub Desktop](https://desktop.github.com/) is installed
     * svn
         * svn command is available
-            * TortoiseSVN requires an installation option "command line client tools".
+            * [TortoiseSVN](https://tortoisesvn.net/) requires an installation option "command line client tools".
-        * In svn mode, VersioningUtils ignores files if path has non ASCII letters.
+        * In svn mode, this package ignores files if path has non ASCII letters.